StevenBlack/vocab/million-dollar-words.md

 ### cicerone
 A guide who escorts tourists or sightseers, such as the gondoliers of Venice or the people who lead walking tours in most cities.
 Pronounced SISS-A-RO-NEE.

+### cinerary
+Adjective meaning: containing or used for ashes of the cremated  dead; "a cinerary urn"

 ### circumlocution